 permits needed to elope in arches national park

-First things first, make sure you’re 18 years or older or meet these requirements and restrictions to get married in Grand County, Utah.
+First things first, make sure you’re 18 years or older or meet these requirements and restrictions.
+You will be legal in Grand County, Utah.

 Permits and licenses are essential and can sometimes be overwhelming to navigate.
 In order to have the arches national park elopement of your dreams, let’s make sure you have what you need.
 Fun fact: you don’t have to be a resident of Utah to get a marriage license in Utah, and once you have your license, you have 30 days to get married.
 Here’s everything you’ll need to know about getting a marriage license in Grand County, Utah, and here’s the marriage application you’ll need to take with you to the Grand County Clerk.